UBC-STAT/stat-301/docs/group-project-page.md

 - What part of the proposal is the least effective, and why?
 Provide a suggestion for improvement.
 - Provide feedback on English, spelling, and grammar (if applicable).

-The rubric can be found on canvas.
+The rubric can be found on Canvas.
 In short, *mechanics* (10%) evaluates the composition of your submission, *reasoning* (70%) evaluates your feedback, and *writing* (20%) evaluates your English, spelling, and grammar.
+There is no page limit.

 ### Deliverable 4: Final Report